CNES/S1Tiling/docs/configuration.rst

       <https://github.com/CS-SI/eodag>`_.
       |br|
-      S1Tiling will automatically take care to keep at most 1000 products in that directory -- the 1000 last that have been downloaded.
+      S1Tiling will automatically take care to keep at most 1000 products in that directory -- the 1000 last products that have been downloaded.
       |br|
       This enables to cache downloaded S1 images in beteen runs.